Revisiting the $DD^\ast$ chiral interactions with the local momentum-space regularization up to the third order and the nature of $T_{cc}^+$: Abstract

 \section{Abstract}

 We revisit the $DD^\ast$ interactions in chiral effective field theory up to the third order for the first time.
-We deal with the pion-exchanged interactions via local momentum-space regularization, in which we focus on their long-range behavior through demanding their contributions vanish at the origin in the coordinate space.
+We deal with the pion-exchanged interactions via local momentum-space regularization, in which we focus on their long-range behaviors through demanding their contributions vanish at the origin in the coordinate space.
 The short-range contact interactions and subleading pion-charmed meson couplings are estimated with the phenomenological resonance saturation model.
 The subleading pion-charmed meson couplings are much weaker than those in the pion-nucleon system, thus the $DD^\ast$ binding mechanism is very different with that of the $NN$ system.
+We also obtain the analytic structure of the two-pion exchange interactions in the coordinate space, and we find that its asymptotic behavior at long distance is similar to but slightly different with the $NN$ interactions.
+We get the same asymptotic behavior of the two-pion exchange interaction with that from HAL QCD method but appearing in the longer distance rather than $1 <r<2\text{ fm}$.
 The binding solution only exists in the isoscalar channel.
 Our calculation supports the molecular interpretation of $\Tcc$.